AlexMakarenko/pbc-makarenko/README.md

 Both apps are using decorator `@log` for printing information needed for debugging in format `get_pairs_of_numbers(1, 2, 3, 4, 5, 6, 7, 8, 9)
 `

+## Day 5

+Added fixture which installs Selenium grid on Vagrant box using Python, pytest and paramiko before running tests.
+To check run: `pytest -s -v tests`.